 Most of the fascinating things that have occurred to us at home are that we have built up small supplies of things around the house to solve last-minute issues.
 An example of these small supplies is a greeting card.
 We know that having a nice little supply of greeting cards can sure be helpful in a pinch.

 One day you might be in a pinch.
 Where, a few hours before you are to leave for a birthday party, you’ll suddenly realize that you forgot the envelope to go with your card and gift.
 Time to check the greeting card and envelope stash!
 Yes!
 We have a cute and easy one here that will definitely work!

-Want to make your greeting cards and letters even more special?
-This easy DIY envelope is perfect because it gives the recipient the feeling of opening up a present!
+This easy DIY project is perfect because it gives the recipient the feeling of opening up a present!

 And it’s not just an easy project!
-This DIY envelope can save you moneyif you already have some beautiful thick paper and a few ribbons in your crafts stores.
+This cute and easy envelope can save you money if you already have some beautiful thick paper and a few ribbons in your crafts stores.
 You just have to look into your supply and be creative!